syedaa4390/cyoa-summer-plans/README.md

 **Note:** It is highly suggested for you to go to Florida, since you generally like that better.

 **BY THE WAY: If you ever want to change your mind and rethink your options about the summer, you can always start over.**

+The creation of this project was made possible by [Syeda S. Afroj](https://github.com/syedaa4390) and [Katya Anguisaca](https://github.com/katyaa4703)!